-It’s perfectly normal to have a lot of questions about earning a GED diploma.
-It’s a tough choice to make, but also the best.
-If you don’t see the answers you need here, feel free to give us a call at 1-877-38-YOURGED.
+It’s perfectly normal to have a lot of questions about earning a GED® diploma.
+If you don’t see the answers you need, feel free to call 1-877-38-YOURGED.
 We’re always ready to help, 24/7.

 A: The 2014 GED® test is a four-subject high school equivalency test that measures skills required by high schools and requested by colleges and employers.
 The four subjects are Science, Social Studies, Mathematical Reasoning, and Reasoning Through Language Arts.
 After you pass the GED® test, your diploma or credential will be issued by your state, and you’ll receive a GED® transcript that you can use to apply to college, start a training program, or get a better job.

 Q: What are the four content areas that are tested on the GED® test?

 A: The four content areas are: Reasoning Through Language Arts (RLA), Mathematical Reasoning, Science, and Social Studies.

 A: The GED® test takes about 7 hours and 30 minutes.

 Q: What do I need to score in order to pass the test?